|

 of China bordering the countries of Vietnam, Laos, and Burma.
 Within

-these borders, Yunnan has a diverse topography that ranges from alpine
+these borders, Yunnan has a diverse topography that ranges from

-plants and animals.
+endangered species of plants and animals.

 Use your browsers "Go Back" button to return to the